 A new school year can often feel like the start of a brand new calendar year.
 Perhaps a time when many people resolve or set goals to improve their financial situations.
 I thought I would compile a list of some of the personal finance books that I think could help inspire you along with your goals!
 Let me know if there are any books you could recommend and I’ll add them to the list for others to enjoy!

 Debt-Free Forever – I just had to put the book written by one of our favourite Canadian financial writers at the top!
 Debt-Free Forever by Gail Vaz-Oxlade “will help readers take responsibility for, and control of, their money.
 Gail’s rules are simple: you can’t spend money you don’t have, you must save something, and if you’re in debt, you must get the albatross off your back.
 But Gail knows following the rules can be tough.
 That’s why Debt-Free Forever gives you a road map to getting out of the red in 36 months or less.”

 The Total Money Makeover – Dave Ramsay has become very popular, especially in the US, with his strategies that have enabled countless families to change their financial situations.
 Dave has written The Total Money Makeover in “7 organized, easy-to-follow steps that will lead you out of debt and into a Total Money Makeover.
 Plus, you’ll read over 50 real-life stories from people just like you who have followed these principles and are now winning with their money.
 It is a plan designed for everyone, regardless of income or age.”

-Your Money: The Missing Manual – Written by Get Rich Slowly blogger JD Roth (who I met last summer!), you’ll find his book written in easy to understand language, with concise and clear whys and why nots to all the different aspect of personal finance.
+Your Money: The Missing Manual – Written by Get Rich Slowly blogger JD Roth, you’ll find his book written in easy to understand language, with concise and clear whys and why nots to all the different aspect of personal finance.
 You’ll get the info you need to make sensible decisions on saving, spending, and investing, learn the best ways to set and achieve financial goals, set up a realistic budget framework and learn how to track expenses and much more!